Ribera del Duero itineraries

 Aranda welcomes the Duero river under its bridges.
 The Tourist Office organizes visits to underground wineries.

-We suggest you continue along the Duero towards Peñafiel, but if you have a bit of spare time it is a good idea to take the road A1 to Gumiel de Izán and visit some of the nearby villages which are very interesting from a cultural and wine point of view, with multitude of wineries and vineyards in Gumiel de Mercado or la Horra.
+We suggest you continue along the Duero towards Peñafiel, but if you have a bit of spare time it is a good idea to take the road A1 to Gumiel de Izán and visit some of the nearby villages which are very interesting from a cultural and wine point of view, with a multitude of wineries and vineyards in Gumiel de Mercado or la Horra, where a large concentration of vineyards and wineries can be found.
+La Horra is a few miles away from Roa de Duero, which is the small town where the office of the Ribera del Duero DO is located. iWith so many vineyards, it is easy to understand why Roa was chosen to be the proverbial capital of the Ribera del Duero appellation.
+The most important monument in Roa is their small church Nuestra Señora de la Asunción

 On the way to Valladolid

-Not far away, in Valbuena, you can visit the Monastery of Santa María.
-In Quintanilla, the river Duero flows under a bridge dating back to 1583, and you will be able to go for a walk near vineyards of renowned wineries.
+In Quintanilla de Onesimo, the river Duero flows under a bridge dating back to 1583, and you will be able to go for a walk near vineyards of renowned wineries

 You can find more information about the history of Ribera del Duero in this post.